Unique resource of proteins for profiling autoimmune diseases

-The Protein and Peptide Array facility in the Biobank Profiling research group at SciLifeLab in Stockholm, headed by Peter Nilsson, professor in Proteomics at the School of Biotechnology, KTH Royal Institute of Technology, has a great advantage when it comes to producing protein arrays.
+The Protein and Peptide Array unit in the Biobank Profiling research group at SciLifeLab in Stockholm, headed by Peter Nilsson, professor in Proteomics at the School of Biotechnology, KTH Royal Institute of Technology, has a great advantage when it comes to producing protein arrays.
 The group is part of the Human Protein Atlas (HPA) project and therefore in access of a unique resource of more than 38,000 protein fragments to print on arrays.
 The HPA project´s aim is to explore all human proteins and create a map of where proteins are expressed and provide this in a publically available database.
 The protein fragments are routinely used to validate all antibodies generated in the HPA project but are also a unique resource suitable in studying autoimmune diseases.

 “Many autoimmune diseases are very complex and far from fully understood today”, says Peter Nilsson.
 “There are most likely many more autoimmunity targets to be found and these diseases are therefore very suitable to study with the undirected approaches that we use here.”